oliveirahenrique70/appsilon/README.md

 * ### ```test_biochemqc``` <a name="test_biochemqc"></a>

-Beyond the R pipelines described, the repository also contains tests created in Python, intending to make sure the R pipelines are been correctly build.
+Beyond the R pipelines described, the repository also contains tests created in ```Python```, intending to make sure the R pipelines are been correctly build.
 This test has the objective of checking the overall format of the input and output data, also the functionality present on the R pipeline.

 ## Tecnology